 Advantages of Mining in Alaska

 Alaska has very favorable mining laws when compared to all of the other states in the U.S. Restrictive regulations make it very difficult to operate large-scale mining operations in the lower 48 states, but Alaska still has decent laws that support the mining industry here.
+Most federal and state owned lands are open for recreational mining as long as regulations related to mining techniques are followed.

 Challenges for Gold Miners in Alaska